cowboy8625/adam/CONTRIBUTING.md

-Certainly!
-Here's a sample contribution guideline for an open-source programming language project like Adam:

 # Contribution Guidelines

 Thank you for considering contributing to Adam!
 This document outlines the guidelines for contributing to our open-source programming language project.
 By participating, you agree to abide by these guidelines and collaborate respectfully with other contributors.